mpark/mpark.github.io/_posts/programming/2017-05-26-constexpr-function-parameters.md

 static_assert(std::is_same<decltype(x), decltype(y)>::value, "");  // fail!
 ```

-But... this is kind of like how lambdas work.
-Specifically, lambdas that happen
+But... this is actually similar to how lambdas work.
+Specifically, lambdas
-to be lexically equivalent don't have the same type.
+that happen to be lexically equivalent don't have the same type.

 ```c++
 auto x = [] {};